wasmi-labs/wasmi/docs/usage.md

 - `[<FUNC_ARGS>]` is the list of parameters with which to invoke the _exported_ function specified as `FUNC_NAME`.

 ## Usage: As Rust Dependency

+Refer to the [Wasmi crate docs](https://docs.rs/wasmi) to learn how to use the [Wasmi crate](https://crates.io/crates/wasmi) as Rust dependency.
+Reading the API docs provide a good overview of Wasmi's potential and possibilities.

 ### Cargo